Chrysler Airflow: Origin

 Carl Breer, along with fellow Chrysler engineers Fred Zeder, and Owen Skelton, began a series of wind tunnel tests, with the cooperation of Orville Wright, to study which forms were the most efficient shape created by nature that could suit an automobile.
 Chrysler built a wind tunnel at the Highland Park site, and tested at least 50 scale models by April 1930.
 Their engineers found that then-current two-box automobile design was so aerodynamically inefficient that it was actually more aerodynamic when tested as if being driven backwards.
 Applying what they had learned about shape, the engineers also began looking into unibody construction to achieve rigidity with less weight than could be achieved with the conventional separate frame and body.
 The strengthening was demonstrated in a publicity reel.
 The car thus represented a breakthrough in lightweight-yet-strong construction, as well as increasing the power-to-drag ratio, since the lighter, more streamlined body allowed air to flow around it instead of being caught against upright forms such as radiator grilles, headlights and windshields.

 Traditional automobiles of the day were the typical two-box design, with about 65% of the weight over the rear wheels.
 When loaded with passengers, the weight distribution tended to become further imbalanced, rising to 75% or more over the rear wheels, resulting in unsafe handling characteristics on slippery roads.
 Spring rates at the rear of traditional vehicles, which used leaf springs, were therefore necessarily higher, and passengers were subjected to a harsher ride.

 Innovative weight distribution in the new Chrysler Airflow stemmed from the need for superior handling dynamics.
 The engine was moved forward over the front wheels compared with traditional automobiles of the time, and passengers were all moved forward so that rear seat passengers were seated within the wheelbase, rather than on top of the rear axle.
 The weight distribution had approximately 54% of the weight over the front wheels, which evened to near 50:50 with passengers and resulted in more equal spring rates, better handling, and far superior ride quality.

-Chrysler would not build another unibody vehicle until 1960 with the Virgil Exner Forward Look.
+Chrysler did not build another unibody vehicle until 1960 with the Virgil Exner Forward Look.